hashicorp/vault/website/source/docs/commands/operator/init.html.md

 This command cannot be run against already-initialized Vault cluster.

+> Running init should be manual process, as it should only ever be required once.
+Scripting the initilization less secure as it means you have to manage the availability of the root token and recovery key.

 For more information on sealing and unsealing, please the [seal concepts page](/docs/concepts/seal.html).

 ## Examples